 You’ve just left a meeting or an evening out with friends.
 As you’re walking away, you feel a rush of anxiety.
 Then it shows up: that voice in your head – rehashing what happened, anticipating what will happen, second-guessing your actions, trying to mind-read others’ thoughts, and calling you names – like an addiction or scratch you feel compelled to itch.
 Sound familiar?

 You may be surprised to hear you’re not alone.
 This is particularly the case with women.
 That’s the irony: each woman thinks she’s the only one.
 So, why do we do this?
 Well, I have two explanations.

 First of all, women tend to be very relationship-oriented.
 In her groundbreaking book, In a Different Voice, Psychologist, Carol Gilligan, introduced two moral viewpoints: the logical, individualistic perspective – which makes decisions based on people’s rights and the rule of law – and the care perspective – which places more emphasis on protecting interpersonal relationships and taking care of other people.
 Dr. Gilligan referred to the two perspectives as the “masculine voice” and “feminine voice.”
 She even observed these differences watching how boys play together versus how girls play together. ⌈¹⌉⌊²⌉

-Of course, most women would never talk to a child or good friend this way.
+Of course, most women would never talk to one of their children or good friend this way.
 They recognize the bully is not only mean, but discouraging and doesn’t reflect their values.
 Just ask yourself which feedback you would find helpful: 1) “You’re stupid, you don’t know what you’re doing, you don’t deserve to be here” or 2) “It’s okay.
 Everyone makes mistakes.
 Let’s look at what you did well and what needs improving?”
 The irony is women know how to be encouraging and supportive.
 They just need to apply it to themselves.
 I call this “being your own best friend.”

 ¹Gilligan, Carol.
 In a Different Voice: Psychological Theory and Women’s Development, Cambridge, MA: Havard University Press, 2016